 If your employees are doing this for their work applications, it poses a big security risk.
 80% of data breaches are caused by compromised, weak and reused passwords which puts into perspective just how important this issue is.

-Fortunately, password managers can help to protect your staff and your business.
+Fortunately, password managers can help to protect your staff and your business and improve your SME cyber security.

 These software applications store and manage all your online credentials.
 They can also generate strong passwords for you.
 All this information is then stored in an encrypted database which is locked behind a master password.
 The master password unlocks your data so you can retrieve whatever information you need.